Rankings.io Logo Manticore Blue

 Rule 7.2: Advertising

-One of the most important components of the California Rules of Professional Conduct is 7.2 since it applies broadly to many advertising materials.
+Rule 7.2 of the California Rules of Professional Conduct lays a critical foundation for how lawyers advertise services.
+It's one of the most important components since it applies broadly to many advertising materials.
 There are four aspects to this rule:

-• The address of that party must also be included on any ads
+- The address of that party must also be included in any ads

 The purpose of mandating one lawyer's name and address is to show who takes responsibility for the ad.